knowledgecode/delegate/README.md

 ### one

-Registers an event listener that is fired only once.
+Register an event listener that is fired only once.

 * {**string**} eventName - An event name
 * {**string|Function**} selector - A selector to match | An event listener, which is fired only once.